Date

 Once you’ve chosen your painter, a little preparation on your end can make a world of difference.
 Taking a few simple steps before the crew arrives helps the project run smoothly, protects your belongings, and ensures you get the beautiful finish you’re paying for.
 While the professionals will handle the major prep work, your collaboration is key to a successful project.
 Think of it as setting the stage for a flawless performance.

-Clear the Space and Protect Your Belongings
+Clear the Room and Protect Your Furniture

 To give your painters the best possible access, it’s important to clear the area as much as you can.
 Many people remember the walls but forget that painters also need to work on ceilings, trim, and baseboards.
 Start by removing all small items from the room, including lamps, decor, and anything on shelves or tables.
 For larger furniture, move everything toward the center of the room and cover it securely with a drop cloth or plastic sheeting.
 This not only protects your belongings from dust and paint splatters but also creates a safe, open workspace for the crew.
 It’s also a good idea to take down curtains, blinds, and any pictures or mirrors from the walls.